Major in Musical Theatre

 Musical Theatre Practicum

-Every major in musical theatre is required to participate actively in each designated musical theatre production at Elmhurst University.
+Every musical theatre major is required to actively participate in each designated musical theatre production at Elmhurst University.
 If not cast, the student must participate in some other capacity.
-A minimum of six terms of THE 175/275/375/475 Theatre Practicum for credit or non-credit and/or THE 176/276/376/476 Musical Theatre Practicum for credit or non-credit.
+Enrollment in a minimum of six terms total of THE 175/275/375/475 Theatre Practicum for credit or non-credit is required.

 - MUS 135 Theory I